Network

 -

-Transaction ordering: Leaders' discretion, default behaviour is priority gas auction.
+Transaction ordering: Determined by the block proposer (leader), the default behavior is priority gas auction.

 -